atom/welcome/lib/welcome.md

 3. We want your feedback!
 If you have anything positive or negative to say click on the `Send Feedback` button at the bottom right of this window.

+4. To help us improve the editor, Atom sends usage information to Google Analytics.
+See [atom/metrics](https://github.com/atom/metrics) for details.

-4. Here is where you can get more help with Atom
+5. Here is where you can get more help with Atom

   * The [Atom docs](https://www.atom.io/docs) contain Guides and the API reference.